Trusts, Estates & Inheritances

 Sale type: Private Sale

-This full set of Andy Warhol “Marilyn” (1967) works was purchased many years ago by a Chicago family.
-When the family matriarch passed it was one of the most significant assets in the estate with a value (and sale price) exceeding $3,000,000.
-While a fully numbered set of these is rare, other sets to exist and come to market.
-As such, bringing it for sale with the right pricing (in a private sale) was key—simultaneously offering it at a level that is aspirational but also “on market”.
+This rare, full set of Andy Warhol “Marilyn Monroe” (1967) screen prints was originally purchased many years ago by a Chicago family.
+When the family matriarch passed away it was one of the most significant assets in the estate.
+While a fully numbered set of these works is rare, other sets do come to market.
+As such, bringing it for sale with the right pricing was key.
+This was achieved by finding the correct blend of pricing the works at a level that is both aspirational but also “on market”.
+The full set was sold on behalf of the estate in a private sale for $3,150,000.

 Andy Warhol (1928-1987)